opencog/logicmoo_cogserver/README.md

 -   `fetch-query`  -- run the indicated query on the remote server/storage, and get all of the results of that query.
 You can use  [BindLink](https://wiki.opencog.org/w/BindLink "BindLink"),  [GetLink](https://wiki.opencog.org/w/GetLink "GetLink"),  [QueryLink](https://wiki.opencog.org/w/QueryLink "QueryLink"),  [MeetLink](https://wiki.opencog.org/w/MeetLink "MeetLink")  and  [JoinLink](https://wiki.opencog.org/w/JoinLink "JoinLink")  to formulate queries.
 Note that the query has a built-in caching mechanism, so that calling  `fetch-query`  a second time may return the same cached query results.
 That cache can be explicitly cleared, so that a second call re-runs the query.
 This is handy when queries are large and complex and consume lots of CPU time.
 There is an experimental time-stamp mechanism on the cache.
 -   `barrier`  -- Force all prior network or storage operations to complete (on this particular StorageNode) before continuing with later operations.

-Detailed and precise documentation can be displayed at the scheme and PROLOG command prompts.
+Detailed and precise documentation can be displayed at the scheme and Prolog command prompts.
 For example, typing  `,describe fetch-atom`  at the guile prompt will provide the man page for that function (note the comma in front of the "describe".
 You can shorten it to  `,d`).
-Something similar gets you the  [PROLOG](https://wiki.opencog.org/w/prolog "prolog")  documentation.
+Something similar gets you the  [Prolog](https://wiki.opencog.org/w/prolog "prolog")  documentation.

 All of the above functions are provisional: they have been working and supported for quite a long time, but they should probably be replaced by pure  [Atomese](https://wiki.opencog.org/w/Atomese "Atomese").
 That is, there should probably be a  `FetchAtomLink`  so that running  `([cog-execute!](https://wiki.opencog.org/w/Cog-execute!
 "Cog-execute!")
 (FetchAtomLink ...))`  does exactly the same thing as calling  `fetch-atom`.
 This would be super-easy to do; it hasn't been done, because no one has asked for it yet.